akoroma4749-debug/abk2026msba/README.md

 ## 📈 Academic Context

-This capstone project was completed as part of the **NYU Stern MS in Business Analytics** program — a globally collaborative curriculum focused on real-world AI applications, data strategy, and business value creation.
+This ongoing capstone project is in process as part of the **NYU Stern MS in Business Analytics** program — a globally collaborative curriculum focused on real-world AI applications, data strategy, and business value creation.

 ---